rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 Funtoo standard profile

 Kernel line is:
-Linux from 2.6 all versions > to current (nobody care about older stuff - right?)
+*Linux from 2.6 all versions > to current* (nobody care about older stuff - right?)

 ====================================================================

-This mouse settings are working with all current linux kernels and mods.
-You can use this setups for any kernel mod (pf-kernel, ck-kernel, etc..) it should works.
+Mouse settings are working with all current kernel versions and mods ( tested with: pf, ck).
+You can use this setups for any kernel mod (pf-kernel, ck-kernel, etc..) -in most cases it should just works.

 ====================================================================